 When looking for a place to call home, many families look for quality education, natural beauty and a thriving economy with diverse opportunities.
 North Carolina hits all those marks and more, increasingly becoming a great state for raising children.

-No state has gone through more changes in the past 50 years.
+North Carolina has gone through enormous changes in the past 50 years.
 Once a primarily agrarian state, North Carolina has grown into a hub for technology, finance, universities and college-educated young adults.
-Families who place a high premium on education and a bright future therefore would be in the right place, where child safety is also a high priority.
-But the massive demographic shifts in recent decades are also affecting the election in a big way — turning North Carolina into a swing state in 2016 — and helping North Carolina’s GDP balloon into the ninth largest in the nation.
+Some of North Carolina’s key industries now include aerospace and defense, information technology and biotechnology.
+But the massive demographic shifts in recent decades are also affecting the election in a big way — turning North Carolina into a swing state in 2016 — and helping North Carolina’s GDP balloon into the twelfth largest in the nation.

 ‘Family Life & Fun’ Rank